Introduction to Jehovah's Witnesses

 -The Watchtower, Dec 15, 1984, p.
 29

-Not only new Christians, but also unbelievers around the world know the basic doctrine of the Bible teaches that Jesus Christ and God the Father are one and the same, and that is part of the reason so many people reject Christ.
-In Matthew 1:23, it is said that our Savior would be called 'Emmanuel', which literally means "God with us," and there are many correlating verses to back this up:
+Not only new Christians, but most unbelievers around the world understand the Bible teaches that Jesus Christ and God the Father are one and the same, and that is part of the reason so many people reject Christ.
+In Matthew 1:23, the Bible tells us our Savior would be called 'Emmanuel', which literally means "God with us," and there are many correlating verses to back this up:

 For unto us a child is born, unto us a son is given: and the government shall be upon his shoulder: and his name shall be called Wonderful, Counsellor, The mighty God, The everlasting Father, The Prince of Peace.